shanep/shanep.github.io/parts/rubric-boiler.md

 Code coverage is a measure of how much of your code is executed by your tests.
 You are expected to get as close to 100% code coverage as possible.
-Code that is impossible to test without significant mocking or dependency injection does not have to be tested and will be clearly called out in the specification.
+Code that is difficult to test without significant mocking, dependency injection, or threading issues does not have to be tested and will be clearly called out in the specification.

 ## Documentation